-What is the Feldenkrais Method?
+What is Feldenkrais?

-The Feldenkrais Method improves coordination, posture, dexterity, and suppleness.
+Feldenkrais improves coordination, posture, dexterity, and suppleness.
 Moreover, Feldenkrais alleviates pain by minimizing physiological and psychological stress associated with restricted functions.
 Habits of inefficient movement, compromised self-expression, and forgotten ways of feeling can all be improved.

 The positive integration of the mind and body through Feldenkrais enables people to live more comfortable and rewarding lives.
 With improved efficiency comes greater enjoyment and pleasure in daily living.
 Ordinary problems associated with the work place or caused by aging are remedied.
 Persons with orthopedic or neurological problems experience wonderful therapeutic benefits.
 Meanwhile athletes, actors, dancers and musicians substantially improve their performance skills through Feldenkrais.